dusty-phillips/trembling/README.md

 Redirect
 --------
-If you want to redirect
+If you want to redirect, raise the trembling.Redirect("url") response.
+It's a thin wrapper around Response .

 TESTING